#1. Ab-normal Beauty | 2004 | Hong Kong

 The heart of this film is everything is beautiful.
 It can be a purple skyscraper.
 An overpass.
 Someone died in the middle of the street from a car accident.
 This movie shows the beauty of the latter, which is good until the character becomes obsessive about these pictures.
 Then it becomes a nice little thriller.
 Not jumpy, but it is wince-worthy.

-One thought on “Friday Fright Fest: The Best Foreign Psychological/Mystery Horror Films
+One response to “Friday Fright Fest: The Best Foreign Psychological/Mystery Horror Films”

 Leave a Reply